PaimaStudios/paima-engine-docs/5 - chain-data-extensions.md

 ## ERC20

-This extension allows you to track the balances of a specified ERC20 token for all wallets that interact with it by processing `Transfer` events the contract emits.
+This extension allows you to track the balances of a specified ERC20 token for all wallets by processing `Transfer` events the contract emits.
 It does not schedule any inputs, so the `initializationPrefix` field can be omitted.

 Paima SDK provides you with the following functions you can use to access ERC20 data:

-- `getFungibleTokenBalance`, to fetch the balance of a specified address:
+- `getFungibleTokenBalance`, to fetch the balance of a specified wallet address:

 ```ts
 export async function getFungibleTokenBalance(